 Lang talks about it engaging students’ curiosity.
 I think it does more than that.
 It puts the course into a narrative and shows them how much care you have put into curating the course.
 And it demonstrates your enthusiasm for the material and for teaching it.

-It puts them (and you) on the right track for success.
+It puts them (and you) on the right track for success and improve academic performance.

 So what do you think?